hoodiecrow/ConsTcl/README.md

 __parse__

-`parse` is the entry point into the `parse-` set of commands.
-It can be called with either a Tcl or ConsTcl string, or an input buffer (instance of IB).
-Once the input buffer is established, `parse` leaves control to `parse-expr`.
+`parse` can be called with either a Tcl or ConsTcl string, or a string input port.
+Once the input port is established, `parse` leaves control to `read-expr`.

 <table border=1><thead><tr><th colspan=2 align="left">parse (internal)</th></tr></thead><tr><td>inp</td><td>a Tcl string or an input buffer</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>